ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 - static array - good for scenarios with relatively small set of auto-complete items.
 - a callback - which provides more control over the returned list of items.

 If using a callback you can return a `Promise` that resolves with list of {@link module:mention/mention~MentionFeedItem mention feed items}.
 Those can be simple stings used as mention text or plain objects with at least one `name` property.
-The other parameters can be used either when {@link #customizing-the-auto-complete-list customizing the auto-complete list} {@link #customizing-the-output customizing the output}.
+The other parameters can be used either when {@link features/mention#customizing-the-auto-complete-list customizing the auto-complete list} {@link features/mention#customizing-the-output customizing the output}.

 The callback receives a matched text which should be used to filter item suggestions.
-The callback should return a Promise and resolve it with an array of items that match to the feed text.
+It should return a `Promise` and resolve it with an array of items that match to the feed text.

 <info-box>
-The mention feature does not limit items displayed in the mention suggestion list when using the callback.
-You should limit the output by yourself.
+Consider adding the `minimumCharacters` option to the feed config so the editor will call the feed callback after a minimum characters typed instead of action on marker alone.
 </info-box>

 ```js